1

 New qualifying lawn equipment

 Qualifying lawn equipment must be new at the time of purchase to qualify for the credit.
 Lawn equipment is new if it is being transferred for the first time from a manufacturer, dealer or agent of a manufacturer, or retailer to the end user or consumer.
-Lawn equipment is not considered new if:
+Qualifying lawn equipment used by a qualified retailer as a rental is not considered new.

-Lawn equipment that was previously sold and returned to the qualified retailer is still considered new and eligible for the credit on a subsequent sale if:
+Qualifying lawn equipment that was previously sold and returned to the qualified retailer is considered new and eligible for the credit on a subsequent sale if:

-- The qualified retailer provided a full refund to the original purchaser; and
+• The qualified retailer provided a full refund of the purchase price (less the required discount) to the original purchaser; and

-- The lawn equipment can be resold in new condition for the full price on a subsequent sale and is not discounted because it was previously returned.
+• The lawn equipment that was returned is marketed and sold in new condition for the full price on a subsequent sale and is not discounted because it was previously returned.

 Specific types of qualifying lawn equipment